(This post may contain affiliate links. Please read our disclosure policy for more information.)

 If you’re using hard-sided luggage, make sure to fill them as much as possible to take advantage of all the available space.
 Soft-sided luggage, like duffels, conform to their space and leave fewer gaps of wasted space when packing a car for camping.
 Use packing cubes to compress clothes, which work well for any type of luggage.

 5. Fill Holes with Last-Minute Items

-It’s a rare occurrence to remember every single thing in the first round of packing.
+It’s a rare occurrence to remember every single item when you’re first packing the car for camping.
 Sneak those leftover items like shoes, umbrellas, sunscreen, and small hiking packs in the gaps between your totes and other camping gear.

 6. Add Space with a Cargo Carrier

 Make some useable space on the outside of your car too.

 If you have a trailer hitch on your car, a tray hitch can be an effective way to add more space and makes packing a car for camping easier.
 We use this cargo carrier from Walmart, and it’s a bit smaller than others but more durable.

 Related Reading: 19 Common Camping Mistakes We All Make (and How to Avoid Them)

 No trailer hitch?
 Rooftop carriers make packing space on top of your vehicle.
 Soft-sided rooftop carriers are easy to take on and off your car but can be less aerodynamic.
 Hardshell cargo boxes are more durable but are also more costly.